-The Child Care for Every Family Network brings together the people directly involved in and impacted by child care—parents, providers, and advocates—to build a racial and gender justice-centered child care infrastructure that is accountable to those who have been most harmed by our lack of investment and currently underfunded programs.
-We are convening families, organizations, and providers across localities, states, and the nation to develop shared strategies to fundamentally transform child care.
+The Child Care for Every Family Network is the movement and campaign for universal child care.
+We bring together the people directly involved in and impacted by child care—families, providers, organizers, advocates, and allies—to build a racial and gender justice-centered child care system that is accountable to those who have been most harmed by our lack of investment and currently underfunded programs.

-We seek a transformed national-to-state system that results in universal access to equitable, accessible, high-quality, affordable, and culturally relevant child care across the U.S. with a diverse, well-paid, and well-supported workforce.
+We seek a transformed national system that results in universal access to child care with a diverse, well-paid, well-supported workforce.

 Our work is guided by five fundamental values: